 Dark side 6: Waste of time

 It takes a long time to get the online conference call starting, especially when not everyone joins simultaneously.
-Coupled with previous dark points, conference calls are simply a waste of time.
+Coupled with previous dark points, conference calls can be boring and seem like a waste of time.

 Here are the last general tips to make them more organized and less time consuming: